-What makes these topological changes particularly interesting is that they have occurred exactly at the same time as the minimum in the spot activity.
+What makes these topological changes particularly interesting is that they occurred exactly at the same time as the minimum in the spot activity.
 The epochs of the ZDI maps are marked in Fig. \ref{fig-cps} with vertical lines over the photometric results.
-Here it is evident that the Jan 2016 and Dec 2017 maps flank roughly symmetrically the epoch of minimum spottedness.
+Here it is evident that the January 2016 and December 2017 maps flank roughly symmetrically the epoch of minimum spottedness.
 The polarity reversal is thus highly likely connected with the minimum of the spot cycle.

 Comparing our maps with the ZDI inversions of \cite{Donati1999LQHya} and \cite{Donati2003LQHya} is in many cases difficult since several of their maps have poor phase coverage.
 But where their maps have good phase coverage, they show predominantly negative polarity of the radial field around the visible pole.
 The epochs of these maps place them mostly after the previous spot minimum that seems to have occurred some time between 1993 and 1995.
-As such they would be consistent with the interpretation that the radial field of LQ Hya retained a constant polarity throughout the whole 20-year spot cycle, only switching over during the consequent minimum.
+As such, they would be consistent with the interpretation that the radial field of LQ Hya retained a constant polarity throughout the whole 20-year spot cycle, only switching over during the consequent minimum.